lpty/kaggle/README.md

 ### Introduction
-Some code about Kaggle competitions.
+Some solutions about Kaggle competitions.

 ### Overview
 #### Titanic